matrix-org/synapse/docs/specification.rst

   }

 - TODO: This creates a room creation event which serves as the root of the PDU graph for this room.
+- TODO: Keys for speccing a room name / room topic / invite these users?

 Modifying aliases
 -----------------